zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image043.png?raw=true)

-If you don’t have enough points to buy this product, there will be a message of “**This product can be purchased by points only.
-Need more points to get it!**”
+If you don't have enough points to buy this product, there will be a message of "**This product can be purchased by points only.
+Need more points to get it!**"

 ![](./image_Reward%20Points%20Plus%20Ultimate%20Edition/image044.png?raw=true)